Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ## Task 5:
 We will continue with the code you produced in task 4.
-Now we want to make it possible for a user to select an option in the menu.
+Now we want to make it possible for a user to select an action in the menu.
+When he types a number associated with an action, the program will print a message that corresponds to the chosen action.
+The point of this exercise is to work with the Scanner to create a dialog with the user.

-5.a Create a method in the Menu class, <code>getAction</code> that prints the sentence "Type a number to choose an action" and then prints each elements in the <code>options</code> attribute.
+5.a Create a method in the GameMenu class, <code>getAction</code> that prints the sentence "Type a number to choose an action" and then prints each elements in the <code>options</code> attribute.
  <details>
   <summary>Hint</summary>
   <p>Reuse the displayMenu method you wrote in step 4.h to accomplish the last bit.